otrv4/otrv4/otrv4.md

 the long-term secret key of a participant of a vulnerable DAKE is compromised.
 With this secret key, an adversary can impersonate other users to the owner of the key.
-The property by which participants cannot provide proof of participation to third parties is known as online or participation deniability.
+The property by which participants cannot provide proof of participation to third parties is known as online deniability.

 Online deniability can be broken in two ways: 1. coercive judges, when an online judge coerces a participant into interactively proving that messages were